rsapkf/42/docs/notes/misc/quotes.md

 ### Night In The Woods

 > I believe in a universe that doesn't care and people who do.

+### Paarthurnax [Skyrim]

+> What is better?
+To be born good, or to overcome your evil nature through great effort?

 ## Science